tariq1890/hello-osiris/README.md

 ### Usage

-hello-osiris is used as a sample web application for demonstrating the functions of Osiris (https://github.com/deislabs/osiris), a scale to zero component for Kubernetes.
+hello-osiris is used as a sample web application for demonstrating the functions of [Osiris](https://github.com/deislabs/osiris), a scale to zero component for Kubernetes.

 ### Running in a container